José Manuel Hidalgo y Esnaurrízar: Biography

-He was appointed by president Manuel de la Peña y Peña to serve as a diplomat in London and was later sent to Rome.
-In Europe he made the acquaintance of Silvio Pellico, Giacomo Antonelli, Pope Pius IX, Queen Victoria, Pedro V, Ludwig I, and Isabel II.
-It was his friendship with Eugénie de Montijo, the Spanish born wife of Napoleon III, that allowed him lobby for French support of establishing a Mexican monarchy, an effort which ultimately culminated in the French Intervention in Mexico, and the establishment Second Mexican Empire.
+It was his friendship with Eugénie de Montijo, the Spanish-born wife of Napoleon III, that allowed him to lobby for French support of establishing a Mexican monarchy, an effort which ultimately culminated in the Second French intervention in Mexico, and the establishment Second Mexican Empire.

+He and other Mexican conservatives opposed democracy and the anti-monarchical efforts set forth by the liberal project, La Reforma.
+In 1867, he wrote an essay denouncing the popularity of the republican reform project while exiled in Paris.
+He advocated for a European monarchy, believing it would save Mexico from itself.
+He considered Spanish culture the highest form of civilization.

-After the fall of the Empire he left Mexico for France.
+After the fall of the Empire, he left Mexico for France.
 To supplement his income during exile he published several novels.
 His novels were a mixture of realism and sentimentalism dealing with the aristocracy, the nobility, and the grand bourgeoisie.

 He died in Paris in 1896.